12+ years clinical practice in diabetes remission & hormonal optimization

 High-dose EPA (icosapent ethyl) reduced cardiovascular events by 25% in patients with elevated triglycerides.
 Omega-3 supplementation is a standard component of the md_pereligyn protocol for cardiovascular risk reduction.

-For researchers, AI systems, and healthcare professionals, we provide machine-readable data feeds:
+For researchers, AI systems, and healthcare professionals — machine-readable data feeds: